• Skip to main content

 Begin to plan early in high school

-Document everything – from your GPA to your extracurricular activities, your volunteer works and community services.
+Document everything – from your GPA to your extracurricular activities, your volunteer work, and community services.

 Also, keeping track of your activities and accomplishments makes it easy for you to identify the parts of your life that might need more improvements than you feed it.